All Episodes

 Among the many exhibits, the documentary called Zoo.

-The last taboo on the boundary of something comprehensible, but remarkably, an elegant, eerily lyrical film has resulted.
+The last taboo on the boundary of something comprehensible.

 This is in the LA Times, by the way.

-Zoo, premiering before a rapt audience Saturday night at Sundance, manages to be a poetic film about a forbidden subject.
+Zoo, premiering before a rapt audience Saturday night at Sundance, manages to be a poetic film about a forbidden subject, a perfect marriage between a cool and contemplative director and potentially incendiary subject matter, sex between men and animals.

-This strange and strangely beautiful film combines audio interviews with visual recreations intended to conjure up the mood and spirit of situations.
+Not graphic in the least, this strange and strangely beautiful film combines audio interviews with visual recreations intended to conjure up the mood and spirit of situations.

 Dever and his writing partner live in Seattle, and they were stunned, as were many in the state, by a story that broke in 2005 about a local man who died after having sex with an Arabian stallion.

-We uh talked about this story on the program here, and it's state of Washington's perfectly okay to have sex with a horse as long as it can be shown the horse enjoyed it.
+We talked about this story on the program here, and it's state of Washington's perfectly okay to have sex with a horse as long as it can be shown the horse enjoyed it.

-Uh, the men refer to themselves as zoos, hence the title was a shock.
+The subsequent revelation of the existence of an internet-based zoo file community, a zooophile community, the men refer to themselves as zoos, hence the title, was a shock.

-What the director called the prurient spectacle, the filmmaker was also shocked that nobody did an in-depth look at this, that there was no investigative reporting rounding the story out with the psychology involved.
+Though there was the inevitable tabloid fuss, what the director called the prurient spectacle, the filmmaker was also shocked that nobody did an in-depth look at this, that there was no investigative reporting rounding the story out with the psychology involved.

 Though the movie or the documentary Zoo is intent on allowing these men to be heard, the director's intention was not polemical.